sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Notes:

 Canada has established clear vision and designed it policies to nudge departments towards it.
-By adopting this strategy, ESDC is taking another step in realizing the vision outlined by the governement.
+By adopting this strategy, ESDC is taking another step in realizing the vision outlined by the government.

 ### Sharing and reuse benefits all